 React product analytics installation

-For Next.js, we recommend following the Next.js integration guide instead.
+For React-based frameworks, we recommend the Next.js integration guide and Next.js integration guide instead.

 1. Install posthog-js and @posthog/react using your package manager: